 In case the registered participant has not fully paid an invoice by the due date specified on the invoice, the single allocation platform shall notify the registered participant that a payment incident will be registered if the amount including applicable interest due is not received within three (3) working days upon sending of the notification.
 In case of no payment within the deadline, the single allocation platform shall notify the registered participant that the payment incident was registered.

-Immediately after registration of the payment incident the single allocation platform may invoke the collaterals. after a recurring payment incident, the single allocation platform may require from the registered participant to change its bank guarantee collateral to a cash deposit collateral.
+Immediately after registration of the payment incident the single allocation platform may invoke the collaterals.
+After a recurring payment incident, the single allocation platform may require from the registered participant to change its bank guarantee collateral to a cash deposit collateral.

+One (1) working day after the notification to the registered participant of the payment incident the registered participant will permanently lose all rights on all capacity awarded in all long-term flow-based auctions, except for the capacities for which the nomination deadline has already been closed.
+For the avoidance of doubt, the registered participant remains fully liable for any payment obligations invoiced prior to the payment incident notification, and the single allocation platform may issue invoices to the registered participant, even after the date of the payment incident notification, for any payment obligations related to already used capacites.

-the single allocation platform may suspend or terminate the participation agreement in case of registered payment incident in accordance with Article 72 and Article 73.
+After the notification of a payment incident, the single allocation platform shall suspend the registered participant in accordance with Article 72.1.(a) of these Allocation Rules.

+In the event the single allocation platform notified three single payment incidents to a registered participant within the same calendar year, after the third notification the single allocation platform may terminate the Participation Agreement of the registered participant.

-In case of late payment or refund, the parties shall pay interest on the amount due including taxes and levies from the first (1st) day following the date on which the payment was due until the date on which the payment is done.
+In case of late payment or refund, the parties shall pay interest on the amount due including taxes and levies as from the first (1st) day following the date on which the payment was due until the date on which the payment is settled.
 The interest shall be equal to the highest amount of:

 a flat rate of 100 €; or